-For your gift of $61.80 or more, receive a print of this newly commissioned painting by renowned artist Keith Rocco, depicts the early morning fight of the 8th Illinois Cavalry near the St. James Church at Brandy Station — one of the properties the Trust is working to save.
-Supplies are limited, so make your gift today!
+The American Battlefield Trust commissioned this painting by renowned artist Keith Rocco, depicting the early morning fight of the 8th Illinois Cavalry near the St. James Church at Brandy Station — one of the properties the Trust and its members have worked to save.

 At first light on the morning of June 9, 1863, the Battle of Brandy Station was inaugurated when General John Buford’s “Right Wing”—comprised of 6,000 troopers and 1,500 infantrymen—approached Beverly’s Ford with orders to “disperse and destroy” enemy troopers situated in Culpeper County.
 The 8th New York Cavalry led the assault across Beverly’s Ford and a surprised Confederate picket on the southern bank of the Rappahannock River shouted, “Yonder come the Yankees!”